 top of page

-• Writer's pictureJennifer
+Writer's pictureJennifer

 ...1970s Rust Orange "The Enduring Magic of 'Three's Company'"

 I realize at forty-something years of age (ahem) that I have subconsciously modeled my life and relationships after that zany fun threesome of Jack, Janet, and Chrissy.
-Pile on that physical comedy, the politically incorrect humor, the feathered hair, and those patchy bell-bottom jeans.
+Pile on that physical comedy, the side-splitting humor, the feathered hair, and those patchy bell-bottom jeans.
 Oh, and who can forget those iconic 1970s staples of rust orange and macrame plant hangers.
 All hail one sweet Santa Monica, California, apartment circa 1977.

 Premiering on TV sets in March 1977, “Three’s Company” is like a dream to me.
 I was alive for all eight seasons, and while I remember nearly all of the episodes by heart after having watched them as a little girl, I was still so young when I first saw them.
 Therefore, those memories glide in and out of my consciousness like a beloved little slumber, like lounging around on my blow-up raft, in my family’s inground pool that I enjoyed many a summer day in my childhood.